Changissnz/selfinterest/README.md

 combination of their mental restraints and physical aptitude, could be as demanding as a king that cannot fight his own battles.
 There is a big point of complication in knowing the specifics of the priorities from self-interest, and that is the demands of self-interest are the preferences in choice.
-There can many options presented to the self, but by the innate autonomy to accept or reject alongside there not being any known consequences to the decision, the self chooses its preferences.
+There can be many options presented to the self, but by the innate autonomy to accept or reject alongside there not being any known consequences from the decision, the self chooses its preferences.